SDLE MCQ

 Category: Fixed Prosthodontics

-15) A patient complains of opacity in the incisal third of a crown.
-What is the cause?
+15) A patient complains of food accumulation and bleeding around a PFM crown.
+What is the management?

 106 / 200